clementducerf/MoonCycleAnimation/README.md

 # MoonCycleAnimation
-Arduino code for simulating moon cycle using Led Strips
+Arduino code for simulating moon cycle using 14 Led Strips (More documentation coming soon)